-In order to graduate, students must meet all course and credit hour requirements of the program as well as certain assessments.
+In order to graduate, students must meet all course and credit hour requirements of the program.
 To receive a degree, diploma, or certificate from a program of instruction, the student must have a cumulative grade point average of at least 2.0 in his/her program of study.

-All students (transfer students and new students as well as former students who have had a break in enrollment of one year) are required to complete COLL 1000 (College Success and Survival Skills) in order to graduate.
+All students (transfer students and new students as well as former students who have had a break in enrollment of one year) are required to complete COLL 1040 College Foundations in order to graduate.
 This class is designed to be taken the first semester of enrollment.